-Armed with these estimates, we return to the model.
-Assuming that investors' model of the pandemic economy aligns with the model's dynamics, and under standard preference assumptions, the observed stock market sensitivity implies a welfare cost per year of expected time remaining of approximately the same magnitude as the stock market response coefficient.
-That is, in late April 2020 when our forecasts imply an expected remaining duration of about one year, the welfare value of ending the pandemic was approximately 5% of total wealth.
+Armed with these estimates, we return to the model's theoretical bounds on welfare effects.
+We illustrate that, under a range of plausible parameter values, the identification of the benefit of curtailing the pandemic is tight.
+A 5% stock market response implies a welfare gain of between 4.5% and 5.2% per year of pandemic duration.
+That is, in late April 2020, when our forecasts imply an expected remaining duration of about one year, the welfare value of ending the pandemic was approximately 5% of total wealth.
 At the beginning of March, the analogous number is approximately 15%.
-We discuss interpretation of these magnitudes in Section 4.2.1.
+We discuss interpretation and ramifications of these magnitudes in Section 5.